-- To investigate the socio-economic background of the domestic servants. - To study the factors which are compelled them to enter the domestic labour force at tender age. - To know the service condition and working condition of these children. - To study the life pattern, use of lazier, exploitation, aspiration job satisfaction etc.
+- To investigate the socio-economic background of the domestic servants. - To study the factors which compel them to enter the domestic labour force at tender age. - To know the service condition and working condition of these children. - To study the life pattern, use of leisure, exploitation, aspiration, job satisfaction etc.

-4. Methodology of the study:
+4. Methodology of the study

 The study was conducted in Kushtia Town and covered female children who are employed as domestic workers.
-42 randomly selected samples were interviewed from July to August -2010.
+Forty-two randomly selected samples were interviewed from July to August -2010.
 Samples were selected from some areas like Majampur, Courtpara, Thanapara, Kalishankarpur, Pearatala, Aruapara etc. Three sets of structured questionnaire were used to collect information.
-First one was at child level, detail information about the work situations and daily lives of working children.
+First one was at child level, to gather information about the work situations and daily lives of working children.
 The methodology emphasized listening to the children's personal stories.
-We asked them about their daily activities, their families, their earnings, and how they got their present employment' Second one on children parents and the last one on current employers.
+We asked them about their daily activities, their families, their earnings, and how they got their present employment.
+Second one was on children's parents and the last one was on current employers.
 Average, percentages, ratios, two-way frequency tables etc were utilized for the analysis.

-5. Limitations:
+5. Limitations

-Though we attempted to make the study a comprehensive one but there may remain limitations as very few samples were surveyed.
-In addition as the sample was randomly selected they might not have represented the information exactly about all the child domestic servants in Kushtia town.
-In most of the cases, employers/housewives were present at the time of interview which put a mental pressure on the respondents.
-In some cases they insisted on answering the questions on behalf the domestic servants.
+Though we attempted to make the study a comprehensive one but there may remain limitations as very small samples were surveyed.
+In addition, as the sample was randomly selected they might not have represented the information exactly about all the child domestic servants.
+In most of the cases, employers/housewives were present at the time of interview, which put a mental pressure on the respondents.
+In some cases, they insisted on answering the questions on behalf of the domestic servants.

-6. Findings of the study:
+6. Findings of the study

-6(a) Socia-economic background of the house holds of female child domestic servants:
+6(a) Socio-economic background of the households of female child domestic servants